-William Hague has called for the government to rethink its stance on marijuana, calling for a change of policy in the wake of, among other things, the high-profile case earlier this year of a 16-year-old epileptic boy being denied treatment under UK law, legalisation in Canada and a general gradual shift towards a more relaxed stance towards medical cannabis.
+Former Metropolitan police chief Bernard Hogan-Howe has urged the government to rethink its stance on marijuana, calling for a change of policy in the wake of, among other things, the high-profile case earlier this year of a 16-year-old epileptic boy being denied treatment under UK law, legalisation in Canada and a general gradual shift towards a more relaxed stance towards medical cannabis.

 Earlier this year, former Tory leader William Hague described existing cannabis laws as “inappropriate, ineffective and utterly out of date”.
 The Home Office responded by setting up an expert panel to review the medical marijuana laws, but have also adamantly stated that the laws regarding recreational use are in no way going to be reviewed.
 Home secretary Sajid Javid has stated that “Recent cases involving sick children made it clear to me that we needed to take a fresh look at the scheduling of cannabis-related medicinal products”, while backing up the claim that its status in terms of recreational use would remain unchanged.

 Marijuana is illegal over here, but increasing numbers of states in the US are relaxing the laws surrounding it, with nine (Alaska, California, Colorado, Maine, Massachussets, Nevada, Oregon, Vermont and Washington) and Washington DC entirely legalising it for recreational use and another 29 legalising it for medical use.
-It looks set to become entirely legal in Canada this summer, although with new laws in place involving the supplying of it to minors and driving while high.
+It has just become entirely legal in Canada, although with new laws in place involving the supplying of it to minors and driving while high.

 Could it happen here?
 Would it happen here?
 Should it happen here?

 We spoke to two people that know their cannabis-infused onions: Steve Moore of Volteface, an innovation hub looking at alternatives to current drug policies, and Peter Reynolds, president of cannabis law reform group Clear.
 Both are pretty adamant that something has to change.